Unlearning Photography: Listening to Cyanobacteria

 By investigating and “unlearning” the imperialistic and toxic impacts of traditional photography, Risk proposes a shift towards less anthropocentric and more ecological photographic practice.
 This method not only reduces environmental impact but also redefines the medium of photography as a dynamic and ongoing process of mutualistic care.

 The enthusiastic reception at the Helsinki Photomedia Conference highlights the relevance and urgency of rethinking artistic practices in current times.
-For further details on the Helsinki Photomedia Conference, please visit the Helsinki Photomedia websitearrow.
+For further details on the Helsinki Photomedia Conference, please visit the Helsinki Photomedia website.
 As Caradt continues to push the boundaries of interdisciplinary research, projects like “Unlearning Photography” demonstrate the potential of art and design to contribute significantly to ecological and cultural sustainability.

 Risk Hazekamp, researcher from the Biobased Art and Design group has received funding from Regieorgaan SIA for their PD project – Unlearning Photography: Listening to Cyanobacteria.